rodrigosilvestre/Selenium-BDD-POM/README.md

 - Generate .html report on all test results performed during the task

-## Screenshot from the .Feature write in Cucumber
+## Screenshot from the .Feature written in Cucumber

 ![App Screenshot](https://user-images.githubusercontent.com/58074589/184560928-56fae155-a7ac-4b3a-ab3b-43aad16137a3.png)